-'Before it’s gone' is an ongoing, long-term photographic project that highlights the complex and multidimensional issues of oasis degradation in Morocco and its impact on its inhabitants.
+'Before it’s gone' is an ongoing long-term project that documents life in oases with a focus on the complex and multidimensional issues of oasis degradation in Morocco and its impact on their inhabitants.
 Over the past few years, I have visited many oases, where I have made strong connections with their inhabitants.
 I was able to understand this rich environment but also its glaring realities.
 I realized that desertification, recurrent droughts and fires, changes in agricultural practices, overexploitation of natural resources, rural exodus, and the sharp drop in the water table are all imminent threats to the existence of oases.

 I decided to work on this project to highlight these multiple concerns rarely covered by the media and largely unknown to the general public.
 My research also aims to better understand different approaches, practices, and programs applied to the valorization, conservation, and sustainable development of oases, which are known to be environmentally sensitive.